Parliamentary sovereignty: Israel

-The Knesset, the legislative branch of the Israeli government, has the power to enact and repeal all laws.
-It enjoys de jure parliamentary supremacy, and can pass any law by a simple majority, even one that might arguably conflict with a Basic Law of Israel, unless it has specific conditions for its modification.
-The Knesset can adopt and amend Basic Laws acting through its capacity as a Constituent Assembly.
-The Knesset also supervises government activities through its committees, elects the Prime Minister of Israel and approves the Cabinet of Israel, elects the President of Israel, and recommends the Comptroller of Israel.
-It also has the power to remove the President and State Comptroller from office, revoke the immunity of its members, and to dissolve itself and call new elections.
+Israel's political system has many features of parliamentary sovereignty, including fusion of powers, a unicameral legislature, and no written constitution.
+In Israel, issues surrounding the Knesset's supremacy have been contested by the courts over the last 30 years.
+In 2024, the Israeli Supreme Court, in an 8 to 7 decision, struck down a bill passed in the Knesset which aimed to restrict the courts from exercising judicial review on government actions as unreasonable.

 Italy

-The sovereignty of Parliament in Italy is born from parliamentary privilege, but, in one of the most comprehensive and compelling "systemic" judgments, the Constitutional Court (rapporteur Carlo Mezzanotte) had opened the justiciability of ‘'interna corporis'’.
+The sovereignty of Parliament in Italy is born from parliamentary privilege, but, in one of the most comprehensive and compelling "systemic" judgments, the Constitutional Court (rapporteur Carlo Mezzanotte) had opened the justiciability of interna corporis.
 Traces of the old theories are expressed in autodichia, which involves subtracting the ordinary courts of all acts performed within the Chambers.
 The choice to set off some acts to the Presidents of the Parliament has been criticized as an attempt to exclude them from judicial review, even when pertaining to individual rights: this has given rise to some conflicts between the judiciary and Parliament, brought to the Constitutional Court, who gave useful elements to restrict the legal definition, compelling the legal doctrine through the modern evolution of the sovereignty of Parliament.

 New Zealand

 The concept in New Zealand is derived from that in the United Kingdom.
-The parliament exercises sovereignty.
+The parliament, which consists of the monarch (represented by the governor-general of New Zealand) and the New Zealand House of Representatives, exercises sovereignty.

 Some legal experts such as Robin Cooke in Taylor v New Zealand Poultry Board [1984] have questioned how far parliamentary sovereignty goes.
 There are several laws and conventions that limit the exercise of parliamentary sovereignty.
 For example, the maximum term of Parliament and some other matters relating to the electoral system may only be altered by a parliamentary supermajority or by a majority in a popular referendum.
 However, these requirements may be themselves altered by a parliamentary majority.

 Norway

-The principle of separation of powers laid out by the constitution of 1814, was challenged in 1884 when a parliamentary majority led by the (Liberal party (Venstre)) impeached the government appointed by the king.
+The principle of separation of powers laid out by the constitution of 1814, was challenged in 1884 when a parliamentary majority led by the (Liberal party (Venstre)) impeached the government appointed by King Oscar II.